edufford/CarND-PID-Control-Project-P9/Reflection.md

 ### PD Control with Filters

-To improve the control smoothness, some filters were implemented including:
+To improve the control smoothness and robustness to noise, some filters were implemented including:

 1. D term max guard
 2. D term smoothing by an [exponential smoothing factor](https://en.wikipedia.org/wiki/Exponential_smoothing)